-You can literally put anything into a salad, and here you have some food groups to include to make it balance and wholesome.
-Choose a few ingredients from each group, and alternate your choices to balance your meals along the weeks.
-You can prepare the ingredients in advance in containers in your fridge, and remember, put colours and variety!
+You can literally put anything into a salad, and here you have some food groups to include to make it balanced and wholesome.
+Choose a few ingredients from each group, and alternate your choices to balance your meals over the weeks.
+You can prepare the ingredients in advance in containers in your fridge, and remember, put colors and variety!

 Choose your veggies

-To make a salad wholesome, you need to also add a soure of protein.
+To make a salad wholesome, you also need to add a protein source.
 Here you have the lists: